510: The Painted Hills

 [Sung.]
 Puppy Chow, for a full year, until he’s full dead.

-This is a paraphrase of an advertising slogan for Purina Puppy Chow: “Puppy Chow for a full year, till he’s full grown.”
+This is a parody of a late 1970s/early ‘80s advertising slogan for Purina Puppy Chow: “Puppy Chow for a full year, till he’s full grown.”

 Planet Hollywood is an international chain of restaurants featuring movie memorabilia.
 It is partly owned by various Hollywood celebrities, including Arnold Schwarzenegger, Sylvester Stallone, and Bruce Willis.